unraid/docs/docs/legacy/FAQ/Configuration_Tutorial.md

 :   If you update a section of this *Configuration Tutorial* for unRAID
     v6, please make a note next to the header link. *Be cautious though, as headers may be linked from elsewhere, so if you change a header, it will break external links.
-It\'s better to add a note immediately below the header.*
+It's better to add a note immediately below the header.*

 ------------------------------------------------------------------------